Prisma911/prismastudios/README.md

     <section id="about">
         <h2>About Us</h2>
         <p>It all started on one normal school day.
-Two best friends,Zaeem and Rizwan had a brilliant idea <br>,why not outsource our productivity to the world?! <br>And thats how we came to be with you.We sincerely appreciate your supprt and cooperation.</p>
+Two best friends,Zaeem and Rizwan had a brilliant idea <br>,why not outsource our productivity to the world?! <br>And a little while later theirbest friend Harshit also joined them.And thats how we came to be with you.We sincerely appreciate your supprt and cooperation.</p>
     </section>

     <section id="contact">
         <h2>Contact Us</h2>

         <p>Have questions or feedback?
-Reach out to us!<br>Email: <a href="prismastudios9.11@gmail.com">Prisma Mail</a> ; "rizwanischill@gmail.com"</p>
+Reach out to us!<br>Email: "prismastudios9.11@gmail.com" ; "rizwanischill@gmail.com"</p>

     </section>